Useful Information about Usenet

 Yanks merely reflects that fact that they colonized the place first

 :-).
-BTW, that ":-)" thing was a
+BTW, that ":-)" thing was an

-"Smiley" the
+"Emoticon" the

 nearest thing we have to a facial expression in a world where 99% of what you